 Chuck E. Cheese – Earn FREE tokens every time your child reads.
 Just print off a Reading Rewards Calendar and get 10 free play points when it’s filled out and turned in.
 (They have other rewards for kids as well, including silly ones like a “No Nose Picking Calendar” for preschoolers!)

-Scholastic Summer Reading Challenge – Starting May 4th, kids can visit a special Scholastic Summer Read-a-Palooza zone where they can start and keep their reading streaks, earn special rewards, and more.
+Scholastic Summer Reading Challenge – Starting April 26th, kids can participate in the Scholastic Summer Reading Program where they will be encouraged to read, celebrate their achievements and help increase access to books for their peers.
 Kids can also download and print a report of their reading progress to share with their parent, educator, librarian, or group leader.

 Another program is the Pizza Hut Book-It Program.
 This existed when I was a kid and is still going strong!
+It’s now called Camp Book It.
 Kids who read can earn a free personal pan pizza.
 They also have free printables for summer fun.

 AND SAVING THE BEST (OR AT LEAST MY FAVORITE) FOR LAST…